Why Peer-to-Peer SEO Beats Influencer Ass Kissing

 On the Web it’s not about competing with 7 billions of people.

 It’s about cooperating with the few who care.
 This makes the difference.
+How do you find them?
 Where to start?

 The influencer ass kissing trend

 Why do I have to write about it again?
 Well, in recent years the pressure to go after influencers has been mounting.

 By now so called influencer marketing has gone so far that influential people get their ass kissed on every occasion.
 It stinks.